zapier/visual-builder/docs/_partners/feature-requests-bugs.md

 Keep these guidelines in mind as you maintain your Zapier integration:

-## How to Update App Branding in Zapier
+## How to update app branding in Zapier

 ![Update Zapier integration details](https://cdn.zappy.app/21501f70d3d15a341e6dc7ea90690ee6.png)